-- 1. From a release package or deployment process template view, navigate to the Deployment tab and then select the Deployment tasks tab. - 2.
-Select a stage for which this task will be executed. - 3.
-Click Create Task.
+- 1 From a release package or deployment process template view, navigate to the Deployment tab and then select the Deployment tasks tab. - 2 Select a stage for which this task will be executed. - 3 Click Create Task.

-4. In Task Type, select Vault.
+4 In Task Type, select Vault.

-The Task Type: Vault form appears.
+The Task Type: Vault form appears in the dialog box.

-5. Fill out the Vault form.
+5 Fill out the Vault form.

-- a.
-Enter Task name and Sequence number. - b.
-Optionally enter a description. - c.
-Click Get units to refresh the list of deployment units, or change packages, stored in ChangeMan ZMF, and then select a deployment unit. - d.
-Click Get sites to refresh the list of sites for the selected deployment unit, and then select a site. - e.
-Click Get areas to refresh the list of promotion levels for the selected site, and then select an area. - f.
-Specify the Schedule execution time, the date and time at which you want the deployment task to be initiated. - g.
-Select the primary and secondary owners for the task.
+a Enter Task name and Sequence number.

+- b Optionally enter a description. - c Click Get units to refresh the list of deployment units, or change packages, stored in ChangeMan ZMF, and then select a deployment unit. - d Click Get sites to refresh the list of sites for the selected deployment unit, and then select a site. - e Click Get areas to refresh the list of promotion levels for the selected site, and then select an area. - f Select the primary and secondary owners for the task.